carbon-language/carbon-lang/clang/docs/PTHInternals.rst

 an algorithmic level, especially when one considers header files of arbitrary size.

-There are plans to potentially implement an complementary PCH implementation for Clang based on the lazy deserialization of ASTs.
-This approach would theoretically have the same constant-time algorithmic advantages just mentioned but would also retain some of the strengths of PTH such as reduced memory pressure (ideal for multi-core builds).
+There is also a PCH implementation for Clang based on the lazy deserialization of ASTs.
+This approach theoretically has the same constant-time algorithmic advantages just mentioned but also retains some of the strengths of PTH such as reduced memory pressure (ideal for multi-core builds).

 Internal PTH Optimizations
 --------------------------